 - Avoid smoking and smoky areas

-- are having trouble breathing or swallowing
+- Have trouble breathing or swallowing

-- have white or yellow patches on your tonsils
+- Have white or yellow patches on your tonsils

-- have a skin rash and a sore throat
+- Have a skin rash and a sore throat

 - Have enlarged lymph nodes that last for more than seven days